Last updated: December 10th, 2024

 If you want to try a rooftop bar:

 Athens is known for having many rooftop restaurants and bars.
-They all compete to offer beautiful views of the city and the Acropolis.
+They all compete to offer beautiful views of the city and the best view of the Acropolis.
 We opted for A for Athens Rooftop bar in Monastiraki Square.
-This bar had the best view!
+This bar had the best view by far!
 It is quite a popular spot because they are known for their view so we decided to book a table in advance.
 We had to pay a minimum of 25 euros per person, which was perfect for a drink and an appetizer!

 Watch the sunset from a hilltop

-Another must-do activity in Athens is to watch the sunset from one of the hilltops.
-The 3 main hilltops in Athens are Philopappos Hill, Areopagus Hill, and Lycabettus Hill.
-We opted for Lycabettus Hill!
-It is a bit of a hike to get there but it was super worth it!
-The views from up top are spectacular!
-There is also a tiny church at the top of the hill, when we were there, there was a service going on which was really special to witness.
+Another must-do activity in Athens is to watch the sunset from one of the many hilltops.
+The three main hilltops in Athens are Philopappos Hill, Areopagus Hill, and Lycabettus Hill.
+We opted for Lycabettus Hill and it didn’t disappoint!
+It is a bit of a hike to get there but it was super worth it – the views from up top are spectacular!
+There is also a tiny church at the top of the hill and, when we were there, there was a service going on which was really special to witness.

 ⏰ From the bottom of the hill, it took us around 15 minutes to get to the top (but it took us longer since we were walking from the city center)

-🌅Come here the earlier the better, it’s a nice view of the sunset so there will be a lot of people
+🌅 The earlier you arrive the better, it’s a nice view of the sunset so there will be a lot of people

 ⛰️You don’t necessarily need to make it all the way to the top for the nicest view.
 It was way too crowded when we were there so we found a nice spot a little way down the hill to watch the sunset.
 There is also a restaurant on the way up as well that has patios and tables to enjoy a drink with the view!